ShykhovMyron/CatBot/README.md

 #### Preview https://t.me/infcatbot

-CatBot is a simple Telegram bot that sends you a random cat GIF using the https://cataas.com API.
+CatBot is a simple Telegram bot that sends you a random cat media.

 Commands:

-- Send the `/photo` command to the bot in Telegram to receive a random photo with cat.
+- `/photo` to receive random photo with cat.
-- Send the `/gif` command to the bot in Telegram to receive a random gif with cat.
+- `/gif` to receive random gif with cat.
+- `/stiker` to receive random sticker with cat

 [//]: # (## Prerequisites)